 The percent-of-income repayment model means some students will repay more than others, but investors are backing a diversified portfolio of students, and the total return is driven by predictable average graduation, employment, and income rates.

 Over the last 20 years, wages in developing countries have grown 5% faster year on year than they were diluted by inflation and sinking exchange rates.
 Since repayment is based on graduates’ wages, investor return is hedged against inflation risk.
 The volatility of wage levels in developing countries has been 5.4% over the last 20 years.
-The volatility of S&P500 returns has been 18% in this same period.
+The volatility of large company equity has been 22% in this same period.